slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

  * Current cursor position is inside an invalid context [examples](#invalid)

 ###Default values of rule information###
-If the cursor is in a non-css/non-less document, or inside the unsupported context of a css/less document a rule info with the following values is returned.
+If the cursor is in a non-css /non-less document, or inside the unsupported context of a css/less document a rule info with the following values is returned.
 ```
 {
   selector: